Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-06-30-nba-draft-history-2.markdown

 **General Manager**: Elgin Baylor (1986 - 2008)

-The Clippers whom were almost always terrible, amazingly make it on this list three times.
+The Clippers whom were almost always terrible during 1990 - 2013, amazingly make it on this list three times.
 That means they have 3 non-overlapping five year periods of terrible draft picks.
 Elgin Baylor was the general manager for all three of these periods.
 At the end of Elgin Baylor's time as general manager, this was the worst period.

-### New York Knicks 1999 - 2003, Score -7.40
+### <a name="New York Knicks 1999 - 2003, Score -7.40">New York Knicks 1999 - 2003, Score -7.40</a>

 | Picks (year, pick)              | AOA |
 |---------------------------------|------------|